MicrosoftDocs/cpp-docs/docs/dotnet/utility-stl-clr.md

 |[pair::operator= (STL/CLR)](#op_as)|Replaces the stored pair of values.|

 ## Remarks
  The object stores a pair of values.
 You use this template class to combine two values into a single object.
-Note that `cliext::pair` (described here) stores only managed types; to store a pair of unmanaged types use `std::pair`, declared in `<utility>`.
+Also, the object `cliext::pair` (described here) stores only managed types; to store a pair of unmanaged types use `std::pair`, declared in `<utility>`.

 ## <a name="first"></a> pair::first (STL/CLR)